Sarara: Information from the owner

 Our Samburu naturalist guides can take you out for an early morning walk through the bush to take an up close and personal look at the glorious flora and fauna surrounding the camp.
 If you wish, we can set up breakfast for you on a hilltop or in a dry river bed.

-View game on horseback with Sarara's bush ponies
+One of the best ways to view game is on horseback with Sarara's bush ponies